 Ultimately, every individual heals differently, so the exact recovery time and experience will vary by patient.
 Throughout the process, our plastic surgeons and staff will be available to answer questions, address any concerns, and monitor progress to ensure healing is proceeding as swiftly and uneventfully as possible.

-To learn more about liposuction recovery, or if you are considering treatment and wish to schedule a consultation with one of our experienced doctors, please don’t hesitate to contact 740 Park Plastic Surgery today.
+To learn more about liposuction recovery, or if you are considering treatment and wish to schedule a consultation with our experienced doctor, please don’t hesitate to contact 740 Park Plastic Surgery today.